-The latest candidate in the Angling Heroes series is Fred Buller who is almost certainly the greatest angling historian the sport has ever produced.
+Next up in the angling heroes series is Fred Buller, who is almost certainly the greatest angling historian the sport has ever produced.

 Fred was born in Fulham in 1926 and spent his early years living within sight of Wembley football stadium.
-As a boy, Fred first learnt to fish on the nearby River Brent which is fed by a Canal & River Trust reservoir of that name catching gudgeon and occasional roach.
-He often walked two or three miles to fish the Grand Union Canal into which the River Brent feeds.
+As a boy, Fred first learnt to fish on the nearby River Brent, catching gudgeon and occasional roach.
+He often walked two or three miles to fish the Grand Union Canal, into which the River Brent feeds.

-At the end of his spell in the forces, Fred and his father started a film processing business and following early business success he also started a gun and fishing tackle business.
-To build business, he began match fishing with the Beehive Angling Society with significant success.
-In one match in 1957 he put together a winning bag of 64 lbs of dace, over 260 fish.
+At the end of his spell in the forces, Fred and his father started a film processing business and following early success he also started a gun and fishing tackle business.
+To attract customers, he began match fishing with the Beehive Angling Society, with significant success.
+In one match in 1957 he put together a winning bag of 64lbs of dace, over 260 fish.
 Through Chubbs, he met Richard Walker, Maurice Ingram, Hugh Falkus, Leslie Moncrieff, Bernard Venables, Jack Hargreaves, Fred J Taylor and many others.

-His first book was a small paperback, 'Fred Bullers’ Book of Rigs and tackles', published in 1967.
+His first book was a small paperback, 'Fred Buller's Book of Rigs and tackles', published in 1967.
 With Hugh Falkus, he co-authored 'Freshwater Fishing' which was published in 1975.
-Fred undertook the majority of the research any many observers still feel, more than 40 years later, that this book is the definitive guide to angling in British Freshwater.
+Fred undertook the majority of the research and many observers still feel, more than 40 years later, that this book is the definitive guide to angling in British freshwater.

 In 1963, Fred along with Leslie Moncrieff and Richard Walker set up the Moncrieff Rod Development Company.
 The company actually made the first carbon fibre rod in the world and went on to create innovative rods that were made and marketed by Hardy’s of Alnwick.
-Fred was awarded the MBE in 2010 for his seervices to angling
+Fred was awarded the MBE in 2010 for his services to angling.

-Fred died in early 2016 aged 89 and the funeral took place at his local place of worship, the Church of St John the Baptist in Little Missenden Bucks.
+Fred died in early 2016 aged 89, and the funeral took place at his local place of worship, the Church of St John the Baptist in Little Missenden, Buckinghamshire.
 This church is also featured in one of his lesser known books, 'Fish & Fishermen in English Medieval Church Wall Paintings'.